Oriental cat at a glance

 The Oriental is very similar to his Siamese cousin in personality and can be quite talkative as well as friendly, confident, outgoing, highly intelligent, lively, sociable, curious and affectionate.
 They stay kitten-like well into adulthood.
 Despite being an active breed, they also love to snuggle on your lap on an evening.

-Orientals make a great family pet and get along with everyone, they are known to become extremely attached to their human companions.
+Orientals make a great family pet and get along with everyone, they are known to become extremely attached to their human companions and can form strong bonds with one particular person, although this is less common than with the Siamese.

 We recommend a feline companion if you are out of the house for long stretches as Orientals thrive on company and can get lonely on their own.

-The Oriental is an overall healthy cat however it can inherit the following:
+The Oriental is an overall healthy cat however it can inherit progressive retinal atrophy and mucopolysaccharidosis, both of these diseases can be tested for.

 - Havana brown